Abel Ferreira: Personal life

 Ferreira married Ana Xavier, with whom he had two daughters, Inês and Mariana.
-In March 2021, he was decorated with the Commander of the Order of Infante D. Henrique.
+In March 2021, he was appointed Commander of the Order of Prince Henry.

 In December 2023, following the conquest of the Brazilian title which made him a two-time champion with Palmeiras, Ferreira recalled the sacrifices he made in his playing days, saying that he did not have many girlfriends or go to parties.
 He told the media his evenings were spent at home with his parents watching the Brazilian soap opera 'Tieta' on Portuguese television, which his mother considered too daring and sometimes closed the door on him, and explained that in order to achieve goals people have to "make sacrifices".